michaeled/FormsAnimations/README.md

 **Dampened** | - | - | - | - | - | - | - | - | &#10003;

+## Examples

+Examples can be found in the **FormsAnimations** project.
+At a later time, these will be moved to their own project at a later time.

 ## References

 * [Robert Penner's easing functions](http://robertpenner.com/easing/).